robrant/pi-setup/docs/setup.md

 * A microSD card.
 I'm just using one a 16GB card from maplins.
 * A microSD card reader of some sort.
 My Mac doesn't have a port for microSD so I use an 'Integral MicroSD' reader, which is a USB reader that has a little slot for microSDs.
 * Access to a wifi router.
 You'll need to be able to connect your Pi to it via Ethernet and be able to power your Pi at the same time.
+* If you're on a mac, you will need `passlib` installed on your mac.
+We use it to do the password hashing when it changes the password for `pi`.
+Detailed below.

 A note about power: when I first started out, I used an old nokia charger (UK wall plug --> micro USB) but it didn't work because it wasn't providing enough current to the Pi.
 I now successfully use an apple iPhone charger plug (which has a female USB) and a USB --> microUSB cable.
 Whatever you decide to use, check the spec of the plug part; it usually states it's output volts and amps in font size 2.5 somewhere.
 If you're shy on plug sockets, get a 10,000 MAh battery; you won't regret it.